Our first pile of rocks

 Le grand cairn de Barnenez.

 One of the delightful things about Brittany is that it is chokers full of megalithic structures from Europe’s middle and late Neolithic period.
 Many of these are associated with burials, e.g. the tumuli and different types of dolmens, but others are of uncertain purpose, such as the isolated menhirs and the puzzling arrays of ‘standing stones’.
 The stones used in the construction of these features are generally big, like tons and tens of tons big, though some are hundreds of tons.
-These stones are thick slab-like things that, at least in the late Neolithic were often worked and carved.
+These stones are thick slab-like things that, at least in the late Neolithic, were often worked and carved.
 In the case of dolmens (or hunebedden in Dutch) the stone slabs were stood upright to make corridors and chambers, covered with other slabs to enclose them and are then buried under earthen mounds.
-Tumulus are similar but are much larger, often have multiple ‘dolmen’ inside them.
+Tumulus are similar but are much larger and often have multiple ‘dolmens’ inside them.
 These were first buried in dry-stone mounds before these being buried again in earth mounds.
 The internal burial chambers often have worked and carved slabs lining both their interior walls and the interiors of corridors that approach them.

 Entrances to separate grave chambers in the cairn.